 - The lighthouse is the oldest on Germany's Baltic coast, dating from 1539.
-Another Travemünde attraction is the Flying P-Liner Passat, museum ship anchored in the mouth of Trave.
+Another attraction is the Flying P-Liner Passat - museum ship anchored in the mouth of Trave River.

 - The annual Travemunder Woche is a sailing race week in Northern Europe.
 The Sand festival in is known as Sand World.
 Travemunde was evoked by Thomas Mann in Buddenbrooks.
 It is depicted as a place of freedom, happiness and love, in contrast with the problems of everyday life.

 Lubeck is a Trave River cruise port in northern Germany.
 The city has population around 215,000, and is in the Schleswig-Holstein state.
 Lubeck is one of Germany's largest cargo ports.
 The city's old part is on an island enclosed by the river.
 The Elbe–Lubeck Canal connects both rivers (Trave and Elbe).
 Travemunde is Lubeck's seaport and ferry port on Baltic Sea.

 - Among Lubeck's landmarks and attractions are the Old Town's medieval architecture and narrow streets, Lübecker Dom (cathedral)), Marienkirche (St Mary's church), Lubecker Rathaus (Town Hall), Katharineum, the houses of Thomas Mann and Gunter Grass, churches (Petrikirche, Jakobikirche, Propsteikirche Herz Jesu, Aegidienkirche), Salzspeicher (warehouses).

 - Lubeck is also among the best Christmas Market river travel destinations in Germany, with its handicrafts market inside the Heiligen-Geist-Hospital (Konigstrasse).
 The city is also known worldwide for its marzipan industry, with Niederegger being the best known local marzipan producer.